pulumi/pulumi-hugo/themes/default/content/docs/clouds/aws/get-started/_index.md

 ### Configure Pulumi to access your AWS account

 Pulumi requires cloud credentials to manage and provision resources.
-Use an IAM user account that has **Programmatic access** with rights to deploy and manage resources.
+Use an IAM user account that has **programmatic access** with rights to deploy and manage resources.

 If you have previously installed configured the AWS CLI, Pulumi will respect and use your configuration settings.